so-normie/the-vault/The Vault/🔴 Academics/📚 Educational Resources/🌐 LearnCpp.com/Chapter 7꞉ Control Flow and Error Handling.md

 ---
 #### Mersenne Twister and underseeding issues

 The internal state of a Mersenne Twister is {624 bytes} in size.
-In the examples above, where we seed from the clock or std▹random_device, our seed is only a single 32-bit integer.
+In the examples above, where we seed from the clock or std::random_device, our seed is only a single 32-bit integer.
 This means we’re essentially {initializing a 624-byte object with a 4-byte value}, which is significantly {underseeding} the Mersenne Twister PRNG.
 ^1683673446298

-For example, seeding {`std▹mt19937`} with {a single 32-bit} value will {never generate the number `42` as its first output}.
+For example, seeding {`std::mt19937`} with {a single 32-bit} value will {never generate the number `42` as its first output}.
 So {how do we fix this}?
 As of C++20, {there’s no easy way.
 But we do have some suggestions}.
 ^1683673446303

-First, let’s talk about {`std▹seed_seq`} (which stands for {“seed sequence”}).
-In the prior lesson, we mentioned that a seed can be {either a single value, or a set of values}. {`std▹seed_seq`} is a type that {performs two functions}.
+First, let’s talk about {`std::seed_seq`} (which stands for {“seed sequence”}).
+In the prior lesson, we mentioned that a seed can be {either a single value, or a set of values}. {`std::seed_seq`} is a type that {performs two functions}.
 ^1683675200241

-How many functions does `std▹seed_seq` perform? #card
+How many functions does `std::seed_seq` perform? #card
 - First, it can hold multiple seed values, so we can use it to seed our PRNG with more than one value.
 - Second, it will generate as many additional unbiased seed values as needed to initialize a PRNG’s state.
-	- So if you initialize `std▹seed_seq` with a single 32-bit integer (e.g. from std▹random_device) and then initialize a Mersenne Twister with the `std▹seed_seq` object, `std▹seed_seq` will generate 620 bytes of additional seed data.
+	- So if you initialize `std::seed_seq` with a single 32-bit integer (e.g. from std::random_device) and then initialize a Mersenne Twister with the `std::seed_seq` object, `std::seed_seq` will generate 620 bytes of additional seed data.
 The results won’t be amazingly high quality, but it’s better than nothing.
 ^1683673446334